Among the Impostors: Plot

 The night before final exams Luke is unable to sleep.
 He hears Jason leave the dorm room a few hours after lights-out and follows him.
 Luke overhears Jason talking on a phone, saying that no one knows he works for the Population Police.
 Realizing that Jason is a traitor and planning to betray members of the group, Luke knocks him unconscious and leaves him with the school nurse.
-Luke then calls Mr. Talbot, who works for the Population Police, but sabotages them whenever he can, and tries to tell him what is happening but Mr. Talbot seems not to understand and hangs up on him.
+Luke then calls Mr. Talbot — who works for the Population Police, but sabotages them whenever he can — and tries to tell him what is happening.
+However, Mr. Talbot doesn't seem to understand and hangs up on him.
 The next morning at breakfast, a Population Police officer comes into the dining hall and announces that he has a warrant for the arrest of illegal third children, but before he can read the names on his list Mr. Talbot arrives with Jason following behind him, in chains.
 Jason says that he can identify a number of illegal children, but Mr. Talbot convinces the officer that he is lying and Jason is taken away to Population Police headquarters.

 That evening Luke is taken to the Headmaster's cottage where he talks with Josiah Hendricks, the founder of the Hendricks and Harlow schools, and Mr. Talbot.
 Luke learns that the schools have been set up as a first stop for shadow children after they come out of hiding and start living with fake IDs, and have been designed as a place where they can overcome the emotional disorders that have resulted from their having spent their entire lives in hiding.
 Once they have dealt with their fears and can fit in with others, they are sent on to the next school.
 Both Mr. Hendricks and Mr. Talbot believe that Luke is ready to move on, but Luke asks to stay so that he can help those boys like Trey who are afraid of the outdoors overcome their fear by teaching them how to tend a garden.
 Mr. Hendricks agrees and Luke starts helping other shadow children.